bipin-a/aidi-1100/Assignments/Assignment_3/Research_Classifier.md

 ### Additional Submission Requirements

 - Summarize the decision for each key area.
+- I do not need a definition.
+I just need a "why".
 - Explain your rationale under each decision.
 (No longer than 4 jot notes)
 - Use Jot Notes!
 If you use paragraphs, I will not read it, and you **will get a 0.**
 - Be concise, if you are making me read useless or redundant sentences, you will **lose** marks!